Deals are always closed by people. No matter how you found each other.

 Follow up and follow through

-An email note, call or even a message on Facebook or LinkedIn is not only good manners, it’s also great business sense.
+An email note, call or even a message on LinkedIn or Twitter or other social/ email is not only good manners, it’s also great business sense.
 If you promised some info, don’t forget to send it within the promised timeline.

 A Million Contacts Online